sidhu177/DataSci/AWSLambda.md

 You can find the Lambda service in the Compute section of the list of services in AWS console.

-Lambda is pretty inexpensive, while you will get billed for a minimum of 100ms regardless of the actual runtime.
+Lambda is pretty inexpensive, while you will get billed for a minimum of 100ms regardless of the actual runtime, you are only getting billed for the use time and not anything else.
+When comparing that with the traditional cost of running a piece of code on ec2, lambda fares well.
 The cost for running a Lambda function is low enough to make economic sense for the industry to explore and exploit the serverless option.

-[Apache openwhisk](https://openwhisk.apache.org/)   is an open source example of the serverless application of which AWS lambda is an example.
+[Apache openwhisk](https://openwhisk.apache.org/)   is an open source example of the serverless application.

+## Dashboard
+In this talk we will be using the Dahsboard to launch the Lambda function

+## Event Trigger
+One of the many advantages of Lambda is ease of wiring it with services like Cloudwatch, S3 and others which serve as the input for the function.
+So we are essentially putting lego pieces together.

 ## Example 1
 The main function with Lambda in python looks like this
 <pre class="devsite-terminal devsite-click-to-copy">
 def handler(event,context):